anyways-open/itinero-transit-server/API.md

 API description
 ===============

-With this API, you can query how to go from one location to another.
+With this API, you can query how to go from one location to another using various transportation modi.
 As for version 1.0, only traveling via the SNCB/NMBS network is supported.

 This document describes how you, as a developer, can query our service to get journeys via the SNCB-network.

 Getting stations